1. Home>

 • Overtime calculations

-While the technology is being implemented, your payroll outsourcing partner will also be rolling out a training programme, ensuring that every employee within your business who may need to access payroll information is familiar with the new system.
+This training will ensure that your employees who need to access payroll information are familiar with the new system.
 The training process should cover all the essentials, such as:

 • A full demonstration of the system